shaoruu/three-extruded-image/README.md

 ![](/assets/bug1.png)

 2. Doesn't work on images that are split into multiple parts.
+I am currently using an algorithm similar to marching squares to detect the outline, which only works if the image is connected.

 ![](/assets/bug2.png)